avehtari/BDA_course_Aalto/exercises/ex3_rubric.md

 ### Q8 - 1 point

-For b)-part, were the point and interval estimates provided?
+For b)-part, were the point estimate and predictive interval provided?
 (95% predictive interval should be around [...,...] and the mean the same as in a)-part).

 - No
 - Yes, but seems incorrect